RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 ## How to record denied requests/samples

-This is to be updated.

-1. Specimens denied solely for this request: Record the barcodes of the specimens denied in the Remarks field.
-If a separate field would be useful for this then a request can be raised.
+1. Specimens denied solely for this request: Record the barcodes of the specimens denied in the Denied specimens field.
 2. Specimens denied for any request: Record this information in the Internal Misc field of the specimen Preparation record.
 If a separate field would be useful for this then a request can be raised.
 3. Specimens denied for any other reason: Consider whether it is appropriate for the information to be recorded against the request or the existing herbarium specimen and use one of the two options above if possible.
-4. Number of specimens denied.
-If numbers are required for reporting then it could be possible to include a field to record the number of specimens denied within a request.

 Click **Save**.